Radiant Bridal Makeup Is My Signature — Here’s What That Actually Means

 Brooke

-Why I Love Soft Glam
+Why I Love Radiant Glam

-And if you’re not sure what suits you best, that’s okay.
+And if you’re not sure what suits you best, that’s completely okay.
 You don’t need to know your undertone or your favourite finish.
-That’s where I come in.
-Just bring your lovely self (and maybe a coffee), and I’ll take care of the rest.
+That’s my job.

 Talk soon,